tonyho/app-framework-binder/doc/afb-plugin-writing.md

 Summary
 -------

-The binder afb-daemon serves files through HTTP protocol and offers to developers the capability to expose application APIs through HTTP or WebSocket protocol.
+Afb-daemon binders serve files through HTTP protocol and offers to developers the capability to expose application API methods through HTTP or WebSocket protocol.

 Binder plugins are used to add API to afb-daemon.
 This part describes how to write a plugin for afb-daemon.

-Excepting this summary, this part is intended to be read by developers.
+Excepting this summary, this document target developers.

 Before moving further through an example, here after a short overview of binder plugins fundamentals.

 ### Nature of a plugin

-A plugin is an independent piece of software, self contain and expose as a dynamically loadable library.
+A plugin is an independent piece of software.
+A plugin is self contain and exposes application logic as sharable library.
-A plugin is loaded by afb-daemon that exposes contained API dynamically at runtime.
+A plugin is intended to be dynamically loaded by afb-daemon to expose application API.

-Technically, a binder plugins does not reference and is not linked with any library from afb-daemon.
+Technically, a binder plugin does not reference and is not linked with any afb-daemon library.

 ### Class of plugins

 Application binder supports two kinds of plugins: application plugins and service plugins.
-Technically both class of plugin are equivalent and coding API is shared.
+Technically both class of plugin are equivalent are use the same coding convention.
 Only sharing mode and security context diverge.

 #### Application-plugins

 Application-plugins implements the glue in between application's UI and services.
 Every AGL application has a corresponding binder that typically activates one or many plugins to interface the application logic with lower platform services.
-When an application is started by AGL application framework, a dedicate binder is started that loads/activates application plugin(s).
+When an application is started by the AGL application framework, a dedicate binder is started that loads/activates application plugin(s).
-The API expose by application-plugin are executed within corresponding application security context.
+API expose by application-plugin are executed within corresponding application security context.

 Application plugins generally handle a unique context for a unique client.
-As the application framework start a dedicated instance of afb_daemon for each AGL application, if a given plugin is used within multiple application each of those application get a new and private instance of this "shared" plugin.
+As the application framework start a dedicated instance of afb_daemon for each AGL application, if a given plugin is used within multiple application each of those application get a new and private instance of eventually "shared" plugin.

 #### Service-plugins

 Service-plugins enable API activation within corresponding service security context and not within calling application context.
-Service-plugins are intended to run as a unique instance that is shared in between multiple clients.
+Service-plugins are intended to run as a unique instance.
+Service-plugins can be shared in between multiple clients.

 Service-plugins can either be stateless or manage client context.
 When managing context each client get a private context.

-Sharing may either be global to the platform (ie: GPS service) or dedicated to a given user (ie: preference management)
+Sharing may either be global to the platform (ie: GPS service) or dedicated to a given user (ie: user preferences)

 ### Live cycle of plugins within afb-daemon